ribeirorvs/memory-pagination/README.md

 To conclude this project I will do the follow changes.

+- Include MRU algo
+- Change the process list input method to a unique list of integers
 - Change the structure of the project to use OO (Object Oriented)
 - Change the package structure
 - Change the project to a JEE